What Happens Once My Application Is Completed

 If your application is unsuccessful

-We will send you a detailed letter explaining the reasons why your application has been refused and specifying what data requirements must address if you wish to make a further attempt to obtain an authorisation.
+We will send you a detailed letter, and if relevant, a copy of the Registration Report explaining the reasons why your application has been refused and specifying the data requirements to be addressed if you wish to make a further attempt to obtain an authorisation.

 When will my authorisation expire?